namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 R^2, shows a model has "explanatory power" not if is interpretable , but if "the model can explain most of the variance in the data".

-## engineering and science
+## Engineering and science
-ultimately, the inspiration for me thinking about this, is, what am I doing? what is the industry doing? perhaps  there really is a need to give names because it reminds me of the old joke,
+Ultimately, the inspiration for me thinking about this was personal.
+That is, what am I doing? what is the industry doing? perhaps  there really is a need to give names because it reminds me of the old joke,
 > if you talk to candidates, its machine learning , investors , its AI, but in reality youre using logistic regression in Excel  😂

 ### Shmueli...